Danielifg/damn-vulnerable-defi-foundry/test/Levels/selfie/README.md

 What could go wrong, right ?

 You start with no DVT tokens in balance, and the pool has 1.5 million.
-Your objective: take them all.
+Your objective: TAKE THEM ALL.

 [See the contracts](https://github.com/nicolasgarcia214/damn-vulnerable-defi-foundry/tree/master/src/Contracts/selfie)
 <br/>